-Still, the case can be that the Operating Agreement of your company does not provide dissolution related issues.
-So, you should call a meeting to take a vote among company owners, ask for their consent to dissolution.
+Still, the case can be that the Operating Agreement of your company does not provide dissolution-related issues.
+So, you should call a meeting to take a vote among company owners, and ask for their consent to dissolution.

 2.2.
 Next, proceed with the winding-up procedure